aupsychology/aupsychology.github.io/stats2workbook/06-FreeAssignment2_ggplot.md

 **Step 8** Use the `cor.test()` function to see whether the correlation between ag.old and ag.young is different for the older faces versus the younger faces.

-Question 4: What are the correlations?
-Do the results support your answer for Question 3?
+6. What are the correlations?
+Do the results support your answer for Question 5?